 Trailhead Haven — A Featured Local Stay

-A spacious Matewan rental built for adventure weekends, group trips, and Devil Anse Trail riders — with comfort features that make you want to stay an extra night (or three).
+A spacious Matewan rental built for adventure weekends, group trips, and Devil Anse Trail riders — with comfort features that make you want to stay an extra night or two.

 Matewan is a living monument to American labor history and a gateway to the wild beauty of West Virginia.
 From the legendary Hatfield-McCoy feuds to the pivotal Battle of Matewan, our streets echo with stories of resilience and courage.